NuiN99/Scriptable-Harmony/README.md

 Based on Ryan Hipples talk, which includes:

 ### THE IMPORTANT ONES
 Scriptable Variable - A ScriptableObject that contain a variable, with OnChange events.
-Because it's an asset, its value is scene independant
+Because it's an asset, its value is scene independant, and it can never be null

-Runtime Set - A ScriptableObject that contains objects during runtime, like a list of enemies, which automatically add and remove themselves OnEnable and OnDisable
+Runtime Set - A ScriptableObject that contains objects during runtime, like a list of enemies, which automatically add and remove themselves OnEnable and OnDisable, so it will never have null items

 ### STILL GOOD ONES
 Runtime Single - The same as above, but only one object